Whether it's a compliment or a complaint, it tells us where we could do better, and where we are doing a good job.

 At either stage the outcome of a complaint will be either:

 Upheld – We got it wrong.
-We will explain what went wrong, how we propose to put it right, and what we will be doing to stop it happening again.
+We will explain what went wrong, how we propose to put it right, and what we will be doing to stop it from happening again.

 Partially Upheld – We got some things, but not all things wrong.
-We will explain how we propose to put it right, and what we will be doing to stop it happening again.
+We will explain how we propose to put it right, and what we will be doing to stop it from happening again.

 Not Upheld – We acted in accordance with our Policies and procedures and did not find evidence of wrongdoing on our part.